AmirHJabari/FitLab/README.md

-# FitLab is a Gym Managment System with many features.
+# FitLab is a Gym Management System with many features.

 ![Main Form](/doc/photos/MainForm.png)